 Sophomores are introduced to the interdisciplinary study of science and philosophy with an objective of engaging in critical thinking and research.
 Different areas of inquiry are examined each year, such as evolutionary biology, environmental ethics, and epistemology and logic.

-Juniors take an upper-division Interdisciplinary Seminar, selecting from a variety of topics such as Global Social Movements, Posthumanism, Biology and the Economics of Cooperation, Peace and Social Justice, and others.
-Juniors also participate in a Colloquium with the Honors Program director, in preparation for the Senior Honors Thesis.
+Juniors enroll in an interdisciplinary pre-thesis seminar where students select and begin to research their senior thesis topics.
+Juniors also choose an upper-level Interdisciplinary Seminar, selecting from a variety of topics such as Global Social Movements, Africana Thought and Practice, Biology and the Economics of Cooperation, Peace and Social Justice, and others.

 Seniors complete a Senior Thesis, which represents the capstone of one’s work in the Honors Program and allows them to spend an extended period of time studying a topic important to them.
 As part of this process, they enroll in a small thesis-writing seminar, led by their thesis advisor, working alongside their peers to develop their ideas, deepen their analysis, and polish their writing.